vanderstaaij/nativescript-vue-ts-debugtest/README.md

 - Launch my app in debug mode from the shell and attach from VS Code
 - Launch my app in debug mode from VS Code directly
 - Set breakpoints
-- Get application execution to halt on breakpoints in source .ts files *in my test project*
+- Get application execution to halt on breakpoints in source .ts files

 ## What I'm not able to do:

 - Get application execution to halt on breakpoints in source .vue files
-- Get application execution to halt on breakpoints in source .ts files *in my big project*

 ## What have I done so far?